 I decided to experiment, to find a system that worked for me.
 I read books and articles, pulling the most important tidbits of information that would actually produce change.
 These elements helped turn my want into action, and I’ve complied everything together here.

 In this post, I will be sharing how you can create your perfect morning routine, even if you’re not a “morning person”, and with that, find success and satisfaction.
 Trust me, if you implement this, your mornings will never be the same again.

-Note: this blog is no longer being updated, so please go check out my new blog at happilyhedy.com if you enjoy this post!
+Please go check out my new blog at happilyhedy.com if you enjoy this post!

 Your current mornings

 - When I’m about to go to bed, there’s always something from my to-do list nagging me in the back of my mind.

 - When I wake up, I regret going to bed late the night before.
 I plan to change my habits, but it never ends up happening.

 - I get harassed by my alarm clock to wake up, but then hit snooze 5 times, and just lie in bed.